Equivalent canonization

-Equivalent canonization or equipollent canonization (Latin: equipollens canonizatio) is a form of canonization that occurs when the Pope recognizes and orders the public and universal veneration of a Servant of God, without having gone through the procedure normally required by formal canonization, because veneration of the saint has been carried out since ancient times and continuously by the Church.
+Through an equivalent canonization or equipollent canonization (Latin: equipollens canonizatio) a pope can choose to relinquish the judicial processes, formal attribution of miracles, and scientific examinations that are typically involved in the canonization of a saint.
+This can take place when the saint has been venerated since ancient times and continuously by the faithful.

 History

-Veneration of Christian martyrs and saints are attested from the first centuries of the Church.
+The veneration of martyrs and other saints is attested from the first centuries of the Church.
 However, canonization as an ecclesiastical procedure was not outlined until the 11th century with the aim of seeking to define those Christians who would deserve the universal reverence of the Church, thus avoiding confusion between local churches and seeking that the virtues of the deceased were fully proven.
-Already during this time the authority of the Bishop of Rome was appealed to claim to him or to the synods the power to determine said cult.
+Already during this time the authority of the pope was appealed to claim to him or to the synods the power to determine said cult.